 GeneCards Summary for UBE2L3 Gene

 UBE2L3 (Ubiquitin Conjugating Enzyme E2 L3) is a Protein Coding gene.
-Diseases associated with UBE2L3 include papilloma and keloid formation.
+Diseases associated with UBE2L3 include Keloid Formation and Papilloma.
 Among its related pathways are Proteolysis Role of Parkin in the Ubiquitin-Proteasomal Pathway and Innate Immune System.
 GO annotations related to this gene include poly(A) RNA binding and ligase activity.
-An important paralog of this gene is UBE2L6.
+An important paralog of this gene is UBE2L5P.

 UniProtKB/Swiss-Prot for UBE2L3 Gene

 Ubiquitin-conjugating enzyme E2 that specifically acts with HECT-type and RBR family E3 ubiquitin-protein ligases.
 Does not function with most RING-containing E3 ubiquitin-protein ligases because it lacks intrinsic E3-independent reactivity with lysine: in contrast, it has activity with the RBR family E3 enzymes, such as PARK2 and ARIH1, that function like function like RING-HECT hybrids.
 Accepts ubiquitin from the E1 complex and catalyzes its covalent attachment to other proteins.
 In vitro catalyzes Lys-11-linked polyubiquitination.
 Involved in the selective degradation of short-lived and abnormal proteins.
 Down-regulated during the S-phase it is involved in progression through the cell cycle.
 Regulates nuclear hormone receptors transcriptional activity.
 May play a role in myelopoiesis.